 Percentage of votes gained by each party.
 In case of mixed electoral systems with a proportional and majoritarian component, pervote indicates the vote share in the proportional component.
-In case of an electoral coalition where programs for all members of the coalition and the coalition were coded, pervote for the coalition program is set to zero so that the sum of pervotes is not higher than 100%.
+In case of an electoral coalition where programmes for all members of the coalition and the coalition were coded, pervote was coded MISSING if the dataset includes entries for all seat-winning members of the coalition.
+If the data set includes, however, only the programs of some coalition members, pervote reports the vote share gained by the alliance and pervote is set to MISSING for the coalition members.
+As a result, the sum of pervotes is not higher than 100%.